 - Insurmountable Waist-Height Fence: Despite all the climbing, the game can get quite picky about certain things.

-- Irony: In one of the games, a bad guy has the name "Mortified Penguin", a parody of the names of FOXHOUND in Metal Gear Solid.
+- Irony: In Pandora Tomorrow, a bad guy is first identified via the alias "Mortified Penguin", a parody of the names of FOXHOUND in Metal Gear Solid.
 The irony comes in the fact that the game this takes place in is called Splinter Cell: Pandora Tomorrow.
 While both parts of the name have meaning within the story, they're both cool-sounding codephrases that don't obviously mean anything unless explained (Lambert even notes that the ridiculous sound to the name is probably the point, "like the smiley face on a cobra's hood").
 Just like the names of the FOXHOUND members, in fact.
-Moreover, the subnames for sister Tom Clancy series Rainbow Six include things like "Rogue Spear" and "Athena Sword".
+Moreover, the subnames for sister Tom Clancy series Rainbow Six include similar things like "Rogue Spear" and "Athena Sword".

 - I Surrender, Suckers: A staple of the series.

-- Sam pulls this in a scene very near the end of the first game, when Georgian forces have him at gunpoint, and another in Pandora Tomorrow where he exits a doorway and a bunch of men hold him up.
+- Sam pulls this in a scene very near the end of the first game, when Georgian forces have him at gunpoint, and another in Pandora Tomorrow where he exits a doorway at the Kundang camp and a bunch of soldiers on the other side hold him up.
 He's rescued by, respectively, a well-timed blackout organized by Grim allowing him to get to cover and start shooting, and assistance from Displace snipers distracting the soldiers from him.

 - Douglas Shetland tries to pull this on Sam during their final confrontation in Chaos Theory, roughly three quarters of the way through the game.
 Even if Sam goes for it, all that happens is Shetland gets a knife in the chest for his trouble, rather than a bullet to the head.

-- Jack Bauer Interrogation Technique: Surprisingly averted, with Sam getting information with threats, mind games, and scary voice to get information.
+- Jack Bauer Interrogation Technique: Surprisingly averted, with Sam instead using threats, mind games, and a scary voice to get information.